 Have you chosen a theme for your wedding?
 If not, you should.
 We’ve put together an extensive list of wedding themes we love that can be tailored to be as unique as you are.

 If you’re looking for wedding inspiration, you’ve come to the right place!
-We’ve compiled a list of our favorite wedding theme ideas, so whether you’re a book lover, an outdoor enthusiast, or an offbeat bride, we’ve got an idea for you.
-Keep reading to discover 70 jaw-dropping theme ideas for every style of bride.
+Regardless of whether you are looking for a fall wedding or spring wedding, there is a unique wedding theme just for you and your partner.
+We’ve compiled a list of our favorite wedding theme ideas, that match the needs of book lovers, outdoor enthusiasts, an offbeat bride, and even more!
+Keep reading to discover the perfect wedding theme with 70 jaw-dropping theme ideas for every style of bride.

 Modern wedding themes are heavily curated and inspired by design from the 1920s and beyond.
 To achieve a contemporary look, use sharp lines and geometric shapes on your wedding invitations and in your decor.
 You can also replace a traditional wedding venue with a sophisticated space such as a museum or gallery, which we've seen many of our brides who get married in NYC do!

 Here are 10 modern wedding themes we love:

 Formal contemporary: Stick to the basics with this upscale wedding theme that uses design elements from the present.
 Draped fabrics, crystal chandeliers, and tall centerpieces will bring this sophisticated look together.

 Modern minimalist: Reduce distractions by limiting over-the-top decor and focusing instead on what really matters: the happy couple.
 Less is more with this simplistic theme that uses shapes, geometry, and small pops of color to come to life.